islandoftex/arara/README.markdown

 I am already working on a new version of `arara`.
 According to my numbers, it will be version `6.0` (I might explain *why* in the documentation later on).
 A lot of new features, improvements and changes are on their way.
 And also ducks.

 Big repository cleanup.
 If you need access to the old codebase, make sure to take a look in [here](https://github.com/cereda/arara/releases).
-Sadly, I jave to update things at a slow pace, but hopefully everything will be in place soon. `:)`
+Sadly, I have to update things at a slow pace, but hopefully everything will be in place soon. `:)`

 Binary releases are now powered by Bintray and not available in here anymore.
 You can [click here](https://bintray.com/cereda/arara/installers/_latestVersion) or use the button below to get access to the current `3.0` release.